Operation Berlin (Atlantic): Breakout into the Atlantic

 Scharnhorst and Gneisenau sailed again from Kiel at 4:00 am on 22 January 1941.
 They proceeded north and passed through the Great Belt island chain in German-controlled Denmark that morning.
 This exposed the battleships to Allied agents on the shore, but was necessary as the waterway was covered in ice 30 cm thick.
 The battle group reached Skagen on the northern tip of Denmark on the evening of 23 January where it was to meet up with a flotilla of torpedo boats that would escort it through minefields between Denmark and Norway.
 The torpedo boats were slow to leave port, and Lütjens' force did not resume its voyage until dawn on 25 January.

-From intelligence obtained by traffic analysis of German radio signals, the British had concluded that major German warships were about to put to sea; Ultra intelligence obtained by breaking German codes did not provide any information on Operation Berlin as the British were unable to decrypt the Kriegsmarine's codes at this time.
+From intelligence obtained by traffic analysis of German radio signals, the British had concluded that German capital ships were about to put to sea; Ultra intelligence obtained by breaking German codes did not provide any information on Operation Berlin as the British were unable to decrypt the Kriegsmarine's codes.
 On 20 January the Admiralty warned the Home Fleet that another German raid was likely.
 Tovey immediately dispatched two heavy cruisers to reinforce the patrols between Allied-occupied Iceland and the Faroe Islands.
-On 23 January the British naval attaché in Sweden passed on a report from agents in Denmark that the German battleships had been sighted passing through the Great Belt.
+On 23 January, the British naval attaché in Sweden passed on a report from agents in Denmark that the German battleships had been sighted passing through the Great Belt.
 This intelligence was provided to Tovey during the evening of 25 January.